KIT-TVA/qc-configuration-problem/README.md

 # Addressing the Configuration Problem via Quantum Computing

+Repository containing data and code for Q-SE 2024 submission: Quantum Solution for Configuration Selection and Prioritization

 ## Installation

 Install [python](https://www.python.org/downloads/) 3.9.
 Ideally, you should use a virtual environment for this project.